 BareMinerals

-The story of BareMinerals began with a small shop in California founded by Diane Richardson.
-The brand was among the first to combine makeup and skincare properties, emphasizing natural minerals.
-Today, BareMinerals is a leading brand in the mineral cosmetics segment, popular among those who value quality and skincare.
+The story of BareMinerals began with a small shop in California, founded by Diane Kendal, not Diane Richardson.
+The brand was among the first to combine makeup and skincare properties, emphasizing the use of natural minerals.
+Today, BareMinerals is a leading brand in the mineral cosmetics segment, renowned for its quality and skincare products.

 The logo design is modest.
 The name is presented in a simple typewriter-like font, featuring a single capital letter “M.” The remaining lowercase letters convey a sense of lightness and naturalness, reflecting the brand’s core concept of minimal artificiality and maximum natural beauty.